KumoDrift/CLoudKitchenEnv-pytorch-hackathon/Readme.md

 - Orders are chosen based on **Earliest Deadline First (EDF)**

 👉 This reflects a more realistic system where decisions are made dynamically rather than manually.

 ---

+## 🎯 Motivation

+Unlike toy problems or games, this environment models a **real operational challenge** faced by cloud kitchens:

+> "How do you prioritize and schedule orders when resources are limited and deadlines matter?"

+This introduces real-world complexities like:

+- Trade-offs between **speed vs value**
+- Resource contention (limited slots)
+- Time-sensitive decision making

+---